Graduate Certificate in Public Health (online)

 The Graduate Certificate in Public Health (GCPH) is entirely online, and is jointly governed by the Oregon Master of Public Health and the OHSU School of Nursing.
 The GCPH program content is designed to enhance the preparation of public health professionals not currently prepared in a public health academic specialty, and provide a broad introduction to public health for students.
-Students who successfully complete the GCPH are eligible to apply to the OMPH on any campus and to any track to complete a Master of Public Health.
+Students who successfully complete the GCPH are eligible to apply to the OMPH Program and to any track to complete a Master of Public Health.
 The GCPH is open to applicants with a bachelor's degree in any discipline.

 There is an identified urgent and ongoing need for suitable public health preparation in the current workforce.
 The GCPH will provide you an exceptional foundation that will enhance your: